hidelab/diffcoexp/README.md

 allowWGCNAThreads()
 res=diffcoexp(exprs.1 = exprs.1, exprs.2 = exprs.2, r.method = "spearman" )
 ```
-The results are a list of two data frames, one for differentially co-expressed links (DCLs, gene pairs), one for differentially co-expressed genes (DCGs).
+The results are a list of two data frames, one for differentially co-expressed links (DCLs, gene pairs), the other for differentially co-expressed genes (DCGs).
 ```R
 str(res)
 sessionInfo()